-Anna Meyer is the Site Coordinator and Flute Teaching Artist at Freire Charter Middle School.
+Dr. Anna Meyer is the Site Coordinator and Flute Teaching Artist at Freire Charter Middle School.
 She is also on faculty at Temple University and plays with several of the region’s orchestras, including the Reading and Delaware Symphonies.
-Anna is finishing her doctorate at Temple and has recently published a method book for beginner flutists.
-She has a private studio out of her home and is a founding member of the Lyra Ensemble.
+Anna has her DMA in Flute Performance from Temple and has recently published The Monster Flute Method Book: A Beginner’s Guide to Learning the Flute.
+She maintains a thriving performance career with her husband Erik and a private studio out of her home.
+She is a founding member of the Lyra Ensemble.

 POPSO Site Coordinator and Community Engagement Coordinator

 Moriah is a graduate of Wayne State University in Detroit, Michigan where she completed her degree in Instrumental Music Education.
 During her time at Wayne, she studied trumpet with Dr. Mark Flegg, and had the opportunity to perform at multiple ITG (International Trumpet Guild) conferences.
 She is a member of the International Women’s Brass Conference (IWBC), and is honored to continue to support and promote all women brass musicians.
 With a love for teaching, Moriah commits her summers to instructing music camps around the southeastern Michigan area.
 She believes that commitment, compassion, and human connections are the most powerful tools we can use as educators.
 As that being her mindset, she is thrilled to be a part of the POP team!